leancamp/organisers-guide/Organisers Guide.md

 ## Ideas & experiments

+Check in with Sal to talk though any experiments you want to run.
+He's seen a lot of them already and will guide you on where to stick to what works.

-That said, when we have ideas to improve things, we love to experiment!
+When we have ideas to improve things, we love to experiment!
 With experiments, we get the Leancamp Leaders involved and we need to apply the PMCA loop.
 That is, we'll test them with some controls and a fall-back position, and measure their effect overall to ensure they are delivering more value the Leancamp participants.

 If they prove of benefit, we'll roll them into the core process for every city to benefit!

 ## Affordable Loss & Runway